 Garage Doors: Adding garage doors to your metal barn can offer flexibility and convenience.
-If this is a feature you’d like to add, we can discuss standard or custom sizes, and where you’d like them placed.
+If this is a feature you’d like to add, we can discuss standard.
+Also, custom sizes, and where you’d like them placed.
 Windows and walk-in doors can also be included in your design, too.

 Side Panels: While side panels offer more overall protection, they help reinforce the framing of your metal carport, too.
 This customization is especially important for taller carports.

-Gable Ends: Gable ends serve two purposes: they can enhance the aesthetic appeal of your metal carport since the frame and braces will be hidden, and they offer additional framing support as well.
+Gable Ends: Gable ends serve two purposes: they can enhance the aesthetic appeal of your metal carport.
+You can hide frame and braces, and they offer additional framing support as well.

 J-Trim: While on the surface J-trim seems like a pure decorative choice, its also provides function.
-Since sharp panel edges are concealed, it works as a safety feature, especially for families with children.
+Since you can conceal sharp panel edges, it works as a safety feature, especially for families with children.

-Bows and Trusses: Bows and trusses also offer support to your carport, working inside the roof and alongside the structure to provide added stability.
+Bows and Trusses: Bows and trusses also offer support to your carport and working inside the roof.

-Anchors: For additional structural integrity, your metal carport can be anchored to the ground—whether that’s dirt, a slab, or poured concrete.
+Anchors: For additional structural integrity, your metal carport can be on the ground.

 Obviously, when purchasing a metal barn there are many factors to consider.
 That’s why our metal barn specialists are here: to answer your questions and provide the perfect solution.
 Once you’ve made a decision on your metal garage, they’ll be with you every step of the way until installation.